-- Performing Software Upgrades and Reboots on page 185 - Managing Files on page 207
+- Performing Software Upgrades and Reboots on page 181 - Managing Files on page 203

-Performing Software Upgrades and Reboots
+Chapter 10 Performing Software Upgrades and Reboots

 A J-series Services Router is delivered with the JUNOS software preinstalled.
 When you power on the router, it starts (boots) up using its primary boot device.
-All Services Routers also support secondary boot devices allowing you to back up your primary boot device and configuration.
+All Services Routers support a secondary boot device that allows you to back up your primary boot device and configuration.

 As new features and software fixes become available, you must upgrade your software to use them.
-Before an upgrade, we recommend that you back up your primary boot device in case it becomes corrupted or fails during the upgrade.
+Before an upgrade, we recommend that you back up your primary boot device.

-On a Services Router you can configure the primary or secondary boot device with a "snapshot" of the current configuration, default factory configuration, or rescue configuration.
-You can also replicate the configuration for use on another Services Router, or configure a boot device to receive core dumps for troubleshooting.
+On a Services Router, you can initialize the primary or secondary boot device with a "snapshot" of the running configuration, default factory configuration, or rescue configuration.
+You can also replicate the configuration for use on another J-series Services Router, or configure the device to receive core dumps for troubleshooting.